tgranat/audio_utils/README.md

 # audio_utils
 Audio utility programs.

-So far:

 ### convert_ir

-Made this program to read an impulse response file and write the data as text to another file.
-Result looks like (example):
+Made this program to read an audio file and write the data as text to another file.
+Using libsndfile to read the audio file, File formats supported by libsndfile should work, but is only tested with Wav.
+Example to show format of output file:

 ```
 1.34298682e-01f,